Getting started

 True

-Tuple values assigned to an easytree.dict are also cast.
+Tuple values assigned to an easytree.dict are also cast as tuples of easytree objects.

 >>> tree = easytree.dict({"country": ("France", {"capital": "Paris"})})